Sruthi1997-pixel/StoreSalesAnalysisinPowerBI/README.md

 #Charts

-1.The first chart is a column chart which shows Sales Volumbe by Brand.
+1.The first chart is a column chart which shows Sales Volume by Brand.

 2.The second chart is a column chart which shows Sales Revenue by Month.